Stratio/sparta/doc/src/site/sphinx/policyWithGUI.rst

 * Step 3:

-Then We have to select which database are We going to use to store all the data.
-Click in **ADD NEW**.
+Then we have to select which database are we going to use to store all the data.
+Click **ADD NEW**.

 .. image:: images/policyWithGUI/3.png
    :height: 700 px